reservoirpy/reservoirpy/docs/source/getting_started.rst

 Python version support
 ======================

-For now, full suppport is guaranteed for Python 3.8 and higher.
+For now, full support is guaranteed for Python 3.8 and higher.
 Support is partial for Python 3.6 and 3.7 (see :ref:`advanced_install`).